Ugochukwu-Web/Stock-Analysis/README.md

 # Stock-Analysis
-Created a panel dashboard of twitter, nvidia, tesla and nasdaq100 stocks
+Created a responsive panel dashboard of twitter, nvidia, tesla and nasdaq100 stocks

 # EDA and Panel Dashboard